fugjoo/suedtirolmobilAI/README.md

 python -m spacy download de_core_news_sm  # optional
 ```

-This also installs `uvicorn`, which runs the FastAPI server.

 If you upgrade to a newer release of this project, reinstall the dependencies
 by running the above command again.